jarekstrzele/obsidian_notes/_ Mobile/Kotlin/the complete Android 12 and Kotlin/8 Quiz App.md

 	return questionsList
 	}
 ```
+make other questions in the same way

-a new code in `QuizQuestionsActivity`:
+a new code in `QuizQuestionsActivity` (in the some folder that `MainActivity.kt`):
 ```kotlin
 class QuizQuestionsActivity : AppCompatActivity() {
     override fun onCreate(savedInstanceState: Bundle?) {